xmhk/FNFTpy/README.md

 # Setup

  * Add FNFTpy folder to your python path.
  * Of course, you need a compiled version of the FNFT C-library.
-See the [documentation for FNFT](https://github.com/FastNFT/FNFT) on how about to build the library on your device.
+See the [documentation for FNFT](https://github.com/FastNFT/FNFT) on how to build the library on your device.
  * FNFTpy needs to know where the C-library is located.
    This configuration can be done by editing the function get_lib_path()